The Benefits of Early Detection of Melanoma

 Why is melanoma so deadly?
 Because it can easily spread.
-Melanoma experts stage (figure out the extent of) melanoma based on where it is and how much it has spread, and other features (such as whether the original melanoma on the skin is broken, which is called ulceration):
+Melanoma experts stage (figure out the extent of) melanoma based on where it is, how much it has spread, and other features (such as whether the original melanoma on the skin is broken, which is called ulceration):

 - Stage 0 (in situ): Melanoma that is confined to just the upper layer of the skin (the epidermis)

 - Stage I: Melanoma (up to 2 mm in depth) that spreads into the lower layer of the skin, the dermis.
 This includes melanoma that is more than 1 mm and up to 2 mm in depth that is not ulcerated

 - Stage III: Melanoma that spreads to the region around the original tumor (such as the lymph nodes)

 - Stage IV: Melanoma that spreads beyond the regional lymph nodes to distant sites (eg, to the lungs, brain, etc.)

 To learn more about the staging of melanoma, click here